B.C. NDP would tax the wealthy, foreign real estate owners to fund promises

 British Columbia’s New Democrats are proposing to increase taxes on the wealthy and corporations and add a new tax on foreign real estate owners to pay for a list of costly campaign promises that include a $10 per day daycare system.

 The Opposition party released their full platform on Thursday, just two days into the campaign for the May 9 election.
-The governing Liberals released their platform on earlier in the week.
+The governing Liberals released their platform earlier in the week.

 The NDP had yet to explain how it would pay for a series of expensive promises – including a daycare system that would cost $1.5-billion, eliminating tolls on a pair of busy Lower Mainland bridges, $400 per year subsidies for renters, and rolling back rates on some ferry routes.
 That lack of detail has prompted criticism from the BC Liberals that the plan is unaffordable.